PR1ZR4K1/tic-tac-ai/README.md

 - **Making Moves:** Click on any square to make your move.
 When playing against an AI, you will see an indication of whose turn it is.
 - **Game Objective:** For a 3x3 board, traditional Tic Tac Toe rules apply.
 For larger boards, the goal is to accumulate the most sets of 3.
 Each set of 3 earns you one point, with the possibility of earning multiple points for lines containing multiples of 3.
 - **AI Response Time:** Depending on the AI depth and board size, the response time for the AI's move may vary.
-Consider the time complexity which is on average `O(b^d)` where b is the board size and n is the depth, especially for larger boards and higher AI depth levels.
+Consider the time complexity which is in the worst case `O(b^d)` where b is the board size and n is the depth, especially for larger boards and higher AI depth levels.